-During the three months ended March 31, 2024 and 2023, respectively, approximately 71% and 86%, respectively, of inventory purchases were made from foreign suppliers in Asia.
+During the three months ended June 30, 2024 and 2023, respectively, approximately 83% and 74%, respectively, of inventory purchases were made from foreign suppliers in Asia.
+During the six months ended June 30, 2024 and 2023, respectively, approximately 79% and 80%, respectively, of inventory purchases were made from foreign suppliers in Asia.
 Any adverse change in either the economic or political conditions abroad could negatively impact the Company's supply chain.
 The inability to obtain product to meet sales demand could adversely affect results of operations.
 However, the Company has secured a secondary source for lithium iron phosphate cells used in its batteries from a supplier in Europe, enabling the Company to source materials outside of Asia in the event it becomes necessary to do so.